 - Launch staff quarterly e-newsletter based on staff survey responses

 - Update accessibility webpage

 - Add audio descriptions and closed captioning to Museum videos

 - Integrate live ASL interpretation by request and to support high-profile lectures

 - Create and provide sensory packets for Museum visitors with autism and/or sensory processing sensitivities

 - Redesign and rewrite all gallery labels to increase font size

 The Museum is dedicated to an open conversation among its staff and community.
-Updates regarding the Museum’s IDEA efforts will be posted to share with the community the short-term steps and long-term initiatives that will continue to enhance diversity within the institution and extend its embrace to a wider audience.
+Updates regarding the Museum’s IDEA efforts will be posted periodically to share with the community both short-term steps and long-term initiatives that will continue to enhance diversity within the institution and extend its embrace to a wider audience.

 The Museum is committed to consistently evaluating its policies and culture.
 Feedback and ideas to further inclusion, diversity, equity, and accessibility at the Museum are welcome.
-Please send to firstname.lastname@example.org.
+Please send comments to email@example.com.
 All feedback will be reviewed by Museum leadership and across departments.